osankur/compRTMC/comprtmc/README.md

 is used to compute unions of DFAs and their minimizations.

 - `synth`: synthesize.
-All events in the TA must be synchronizing events.
-Otherwise complementing is complicated.
-The _rt_events must all be variables.
-In fact, DEFINES are lost when translating to/from AIG.`

 ## Modeling
 - Explain the use of `_rt_events`.
 Typically one uses DEFINEs as predicates.